 Her work as a Director of Photography (cinematographer) includes theatrical film and TV releases, with highlights: MARGARITA, WITH A STRAW, (directed by Shonali Bose, Sundance Institute’s Mahindra Global Filmmaking Award, 2012, NETPAC Award at Toronto International Film Festival, 2014; 130+ film festivals, 25 awards,) JACK & DIANE, (directed by Bradley-Rust Gray, Tribeca Film Festival, Locarno International Film Festival, 2012), TREELESS MOUNTAIN (directed by So Yong Kim, NETPAC award at Busan International Film Festival, Berlin International Film Festival, and New Directors/ New Films, 2008), TIME OUT, (directed by Xelinda Yancy, executive produced by John Singleton, HBO Award, 2004), SALT, (directed by Bradley-Rust Gray, Caligari Award for Innovative Filmmaking at Berlin International Film Festival, 2003), and LIV, (directed by Edoardo Ponti, co-DP by Rogelio Gonzalez, produced by Robert Altman, Michelangelo Antonioni, Venice International Film Festival, 1998.)

-Anne also has a background in writing: Master’s degree in Creative Writing, Poetry, from New York University and has studied at the Jack Kerouac School of Disembodied Poetics, Naropa Institute with its multidisciplinary approach to writing with renown writers and artists such as William S. Burroughs, Allen Ginsberg, and Stan Brakhage.
+Anne has a background in writing: She also holds a BA in English from the University of Hawaiʻi at Mānoa, a MA in Creative Writing, Poetry, from New York University, and has studied at the Jack Kerouac School of Disembodied Poetics, Naropa Institute, with its multidisciplinary approach to writing with writers and artists such as William S. Burroughs, Allen Ginsberg, and Stan Brakhage as teachers.